 I use these supply chain tools extensively and will write a detailed article on how these tools can drive whole heap of supply chain improvement ideas!

 In cases where original conditions vary continuously it may be unsuitable, or in some cases impossible, to stratify.
 Instead a scatter plot can be used to illustrate how a process or product characteristic varies due to an explanatory variable.
 Maybe, the variation of the explanatory variables explains a great deal of the observed variation of the product characteristic.
 In that case, we have a good basis for quality improvement.

 There are often many parameters influencing the product characteristic of interest.
 In such cases we should draw a series of scatter plots, one plot for each combination of the parameters, and of the product characteristic in combination with the parameters.

-The kind of co-variation which can be interpreted from a scatter plot can also be used for controlling and supervising the process.
-Instead of measuring a product characteristic it is better to measure an explanatory parameter directly in the process.
+The kind of co-variation that can be interpreted from a scatter plot can also be used to control and supervise the process.
+Instead of measuring a product characteristic, it is better to measure an explanatory parameter directly in the process.
 By studying the process parameter instead of measuring a finished product, we can more rapidly prevent the problem of process variation.
 Note, however, that we can be on guard against nonsensical correlations.
 Perhaps both the product characteristic and the “explanatory” parameter may depend on a third parameter.

 10- Check Sheets